liatrio/autogov-workflows/README.md

 - Compression Differences: The image tarball generated by docker save is uncompressed, while the images pushed to registries are typically compressed (e.g., with gzip).
 The compression changes the contents and results in different digests.
 - Layer Digests: Docker calculates the digest of each layer independently, and any difference in how layers are packaged or compressed (as with a tarball vs. pushed layers) will result in different final digests.
-- Metadata: There can be slight differences in the metadata, such as timestamps and other details, that are included in the image manifest when pushing to a registry versus what’s exported in the tarball.
+- Metadata: There can be slight differences in the metadata, such as timestamps and other details, that are included in the image manifest when pushing to a registry versus what's exported in the tarball.

 So, while you can work towards making the image as reproducible as possible, the differences in how Docker handles the compression and layers when saving versus pushing mean that the digests will almost always be different.
 An additional step could be to compare the individual layer digests instead of the overall image digest, as they will likely match across both the tarball and the pushed image.